Delver

 Reviews

-- Limited content and variety in enemies and items, leading to repetitive gameplay.
+- Limited content and enemy variety can lead to repetitive gameplay.

 - 53 % neutral mentions

-“The art style is cute and crispy and there's plenty of post-processing effects to choose from to alter the vibe of the game to your liking.”
+“The art style is cute and crisp, and there's plenty of post-processing effects to choose from to alter the vibe of the game to your liking.”

 “It's graphics style, although simple, is remarkably beautiful and is a nice change from the endless pursuit of realistic graphics even at the cost of performance that we so often see today.”